semrush/intergalactic/website/docs/components/tag/tag.md

 ### Tag colors

-To change tag color use colors with 500 tone from [our base color tokens](/style/design-tokens/design-tokens#base-tokens-palette), since they have the necessary contrast between the text and background.
+To change tag color, use colors with 500 tone from [our palette tokens](/style/design-tokens/design-tokens#base-tokens-palette), since they are selected with the 60Lc contrast (according to APCA) between the text and background.
 Refer to [Custom color example](/components/tag/tag-code#custom-color).

+In the case where you use other colors to color the tag, make sure to [check the contrast of the tag text against the background](/core-principles/a11y/a11y-design#color_and_contrast).

 ## Interaction